YongoDavid/Demo-2024-Mar/README.md

 23-Mar
-Both Form (Newsletter and Books Download) functionality done. i havent figured out the autoomatic download for the links yet ( this is up next )
+Both Form (Newsletter and Books Download) functionality done. i havent figured out the automatic download for the links yet ( this is up next ) i dont know if i  shoould use FTP or i should just try another way with google Docs.